antidanyar/academic/content/about.md

 draft: false
 ---

 Hi!
 My name is Daniar Kasenov and I am a linguist.
-Currently I work as a research assistant at HSE  Formal Linguistics Lab (Moscow).
+Currently I am a 1st year PhD student at NYU Linguistics.
 See the CV tab for further info.

-My interests lie in the domain of generative grammar.
-More narrowly, I am interested in the limits of structural explanation outside syntax (in phonology, morphology, semantics).
-Thus, I work on:

-+ Theories of syntax-semantics interface, esp. allosemy and other late-insertion-at-LF theories

-+ Syntactic theories of morphology (DM, Nanosyntax)

-+ Modular approaches to morpho-phonology
+NB!
+Some info on this site is necessarily out-of-date.

+I work on theoretical approaches to morphology and its interactions with other domains of grammar (morpho-syntax, morpho-phonology, morpho-semantics, etc.)

-Feel free to contact me: antidanyar@protonmail.com
+Feel free to contact me: dk4981-at-nyu-dot-edu

 {{< figure height="35%" width="35%" src="Kasenov_photo.jpg" title="Me circa Dec.2022" >}}